seb4itik/ansible-slapd/README.md

 - Schemas management.
 - Overlay management.
 - SSL activation.
+- Apparmor aware (for Ubuntu).
+- Debian and Ubuntu friendly (anyone for Redhat likes and other platforms?).
 - A developer/maintainer willing to receive feedback and bug reports.

 ## Requirements